 Mixed into this terrific psychological thriller is a very, slow-burn romance between Winter and her stunt pal, Jesse.
 I loved seeing these two together.
 Winter is very protective of her emotions and I really enjoyed seeing her through Jesse's eyes and the eventual trust she gives him.
 It's very subtle but swoony.

 Stokes touches upon some graphic material and tough subjects in this YA thriller.
 Human trafficking, abuse, and psychological traumas are all talked about and play an integral role in the mystery.
-I thought the narrative was handled really well with an open if subtle pen perfect for older teens looking for real issues mixed in thier thriller read.
+I thought the narrative was handled really well with an open if subtle pen perfect for older teens looking for real issues mixed in their thriller read.

-VICARIOUS delivers serious thrills while thoughtfully tackling darker subject matter.
+VICARIOUS delivers serious thrills while thoughtfully tackling a darker subject matter.
 I loved the intense twists and strong characterization of Winter while balanced out by a touch of romance in this duology opener.

 Ferocious by Paula Stokes